Szybki0o0/PowerDistributionBoard/README.md

 ## Overview
 This project is a **Power Distribution Board (PDB) with integrated DC-DC converter** designed to distribute power from a single input source to multiple loads while providing regulated voltage outputs.

 The board is intended for drone: fixed & rotary wing applications.
+In TPS54560.docx are calculations for buck converter.

 ---